Close

 Essential Documents

-• Valid passport with 6-month validity
+• Valid passport with minimum 6-month validity beyond intended stay

-• Completed application form
+• Completed application form with signature

-• Biometric photographs
+• Biometric photographs meeting current specifications

-• Travel insurance (€30,000 minimum coverage)
+• Travel insurance with minimum €30,000 ($32,700 USD) coverage

 • Financial proof and accommodation confirmation